kireol/Android-Clean-Architecture-Demo/README.md

 Add a new line to the end of the file

 ```
-apiKey = YOUR API KEY HERE
+PlacesApiKey = YOUR API KEY HERE
 ```

 Run and install